TulipaEnergy/TulipaEnergyModel.jl/docs/src/30-concepts.md

 For the maximum ramp down we have similiar constraints as the ones shown above.

-### Unit Commitment and Ramping in Assets with Flexible Time Resolution that are Multiple of Each Other
+### Unit Commitment and Ramping in Assets with Flexible Time Resolution that are Multiples of Each Other

 In this case, the `smr` asset has an output `flow(smr,demand)` in a hourly basis, but its time resolution (i.e., partition) is every six hours.
 Therefore, the `unist_on` variables are defined in timestep block of every six hours.
 As a result, the unit commitment and ramping constraints are set on highest resolution of both, i.e., the hourly resolution of the `flow(smr,demand)`.
 The figure below illustrates this situation.